iarrietasagredo/Young-children-rely-on-visual-information-to-process-degraded-speech/README.md

 Export of Cleaned Data and Results

-For the NIRS signal processing, This repository contains scripts for preprocessing, analyzing, and visualizing functional near-infrared spectroscopy (fNIRS) data from the Blablacara study, which investigates brain responses to audiovisual speech stimuli in different age groups (Young vs. Old participants).
+For NIRS signal processing, This repository contains scripts for preprocessing, analyzing, and visualizing functional near-infrared spectroscopy (fNIRS) data from the Blablacara study, which investigates brain responses to audiovisual speech stimuli in different age groups (Young vs. Old participants).

 The workflow covers: